sflems/led-board-manager/README.md

 _____________

 ## Info / Troubleshooting
+- The `supervisor-daemon.conf` used by the `led-board-manager` app prefixes any configured BoardTypes with `boards:`.
+  - You can these programs are grouped in supervisor with the `boards:` prefix.
+  - `sudo supervisorctl restart scoreboard` would become `sudo supervisorctl restart boards:scoreboard`.

-- `403 ERROR` when trying to access site: The Django CSRF method uses cookies to send the token with form submissions.
+- `403 ERROR` when trying to access site: The Django CSRF method uses cookies to send a CSRF token with form submissions.
 Try adding your device IP to the allowed site cookies in your browser settings.
+If this doesn't work, please open an [issue](https://github.com/sflems/led-board-manager/issues).

 - After updating, it may be necessary to update the database.
 See [Updates](#updates) for more info.